Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: The Elements of Stories

 \subsection{Plot}

-The plot is the sequence of events, the plot points, that propels the story from beginning to middle to end~\cite{dibell1999elements}.
-Each plot point is a moment of change that influences the understanding, decisions, and actions of the characters.
-This progression is often closely tied to the protagonists encountering or realizing a conflict, and their subsequent efforts to resolve it.
-This journey creates emotional stakes for both the characters and the audience, generating a sense of suspense.
-The plot's movement is integral to the narrative, as it not only advances the storyline but also deepens the audience's emotional investment in the fate of the characters.
-A single story can have multiple plots, each representing a different sequence of events or perspective.
-The plot is usually structured through cause and effect, where actions of the characters and events lead to reactions and consequences, forming a chain of scenes that collectively move the story forward.
+Plot is the sequence of events that propels the story from beginning to end~\cite{dibell1999elements}.
+Each plot point represents a moment of change that influences character understanding, decisions, and actions.
+This progression typically involves protagonists encountering conflict and attempting resolution, creating emotional stakes and suspense for both characters and audience.
+Plot advancement deepens audience investment in character fate.
+Stories can have multiple plots representing different event sequences or perspectives.
+Plot structure follows cause and effect, where character actions and events lead to reactions and consequences, forming a chain that moves the story forward.

-As an example, in ``The Lord of the Rings'' by J.R.R.\ Tolkien~\cite{tolkien2012lord}, the plot unfolds as a series of events beginning with Frodo inheriting the One Ring and learning about its power and dangers, followed by, among other events, the Council of Elrond and the formation of the Fellowship, Gandalf's fall, the breaking of the Fellowship, and Frodo's decision to, at first, continue alone.
-These plot points are influenced by character decisions and actions, which lead to various developments and challenges, enhancing the narrative.